ronitg57/screetime-booking/README.md

 ### 4. Set Up the Database

 This project uses Prisma as its ORM.
+Your `prisma/schema.prisma` file should be configured with `provider = "mysql"`.

-*   **Apply database migrations**: This will create the necessary tables in your PostgreSQL database based on the schema defined in `prisma/schema.prisma`.
+*   **Apply database migrations**: This will create the necessary tables in your MySQL database based on the schema defined in `prisma/schema.prisma`.
     ```bash
     npm run prisma:migrate
     ```